aws-samples/amazon-api-gateway-header-based-versioning/README.md

 #### Header based versioning

 This strategy is another commonly used versioning approach.
 It uses HTTP headers to specify the desired version.
-It can use `Accept` header for content negotiation or use a custom header i.e. `APIVER` to indicate a version.
+It uses `Accept` header for content negotiation or use a custom header i.e. `APIVER` to indicate a version.
 For example:

 ```
 Accept:application/vnd.example.v1+json
 APIVER:v1
 ```

 This approach allows you to preserve your URIs between versions.
-As result you have a cleaner and more understandable set of URLs.
+As a result you have a cleaner and more understandable set of URLs.
 It is also easier to add versioning after design.
 However you may need to deal with complexity of returning different versions of your resources.

-In this blog post, we show you how to use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) to implement a header based API versioning solution for [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+In this blog post, I show you how to use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) to implement a header based API versioning solution for [Amazon API Gateway](https://aws.amazon.com/api-gateway/).

-In addition, we take advantage of [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to build, deploy, and test our solution on AWS.
+In addition, I take advantage of [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to build, deploy, and test the solution on AWS.
 The [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework that you can use to build [serverless applications](https://aws.amazon.com/serverless/) on AWS.
+The AWS SAM CLI provides an execution environment that lets you locally build, test, and debug your applications defined by SAM templates.
+You can also use the SAM CLI to deploy your applications to AWS, or create secure continuous integration and deployment (CI/CD) pipelines.

 ---------------
 ### Index